sjmariogolf/knary/README.md

 This is a complete installation, configuration and execution scripting environment for cryptocoin minin rigs.

+It is a complete "rig" Automation application written in SHELL for read ability and reuse.
+It utilizes "dialog" as a Command User Interface.
+This application was written as a mechanism to quickly setup mining rigs from bare metal Linux Installations.
+It includes support for cpuminer, bfgminer, cgminer ASICs, cgminer GPU, bitcoin and litecoin daemons and clients, P2Pool, and SOLO Mining.

 The directory structure
 Following is the basic directory structure for the application.
 Below is a detailed functional explanation specific to each of the directoies.

-knary 			The Knary top level directory

-knary/include 		The Knary Include files

-knary/var/log 		Logging

-knary/results 		Results files from Installations

-knary/scripts 		The Scripts directory

-knary/doc 			Documents README LICENSE

-knary/exec		The Executable top level

-knary/skels		Skeletal Configurations for executables

-knary/git 			git files

-knary/downloads 	A directory for download storage

-knary/data 		Data and directory information

-knary/temp 		Temporary storage

-knary/config 		Private configuration specific to Knary
+knary 			      The Knary top level directory knary/include 		The Knary Include files knary/var/log 		Logging knary/results 		Results files from Installations knary/scripts 		The Scripts directory knary/doc 			  Documents README LICENSE knary/exec		    The Executable top level knary/skels		    Skeletal Configurations for executables knary/git 			  git files knary/downloads 	A directory for download storage knary/data 		    Data and directory information knary/temp 	  	  Temporary storage knary/config 	  	Private configuration specific to Knary

 knary is the top level directory of the application.
 Normally this directory will be extracted or otherwise downloaded into the $HOME of your UNIX login.
 For example /home/unixuser.
 With knary extracted to /home/unixuser/knary.
 Change directory into the knary top level directory to start the application by entering this command: ./knary_execution.sh.